section-engineering-education/engineering-education/content/articles/how-to-set-up-rust-api-servers-with-the-diseal-orm-and-the-postgresql/index.md

 published: true
 url: /how-to-set-up-rust-api-servers-with-the-diseal-orm-and-the-postgresql/
 title: Setting up Rust API with Diesel and PostgreSQL
-description: This tutorial will walk the reader through the concept of an ORM and how to use it in a Rust application together with  Diesel and PostgreSQL.
+description: This tutorial will walk the reader through the concept of an ORM and how to use it in a Rust-API together with Diesel and PostgreSQL.
 author: carol-wanjiru
 date: 2022-01-31T00:00:00-01:33
 topics: [Languages]